sbudh/Sailpoint/README.md

   }
   return roleList;

-14.Write a rule to return one business role and its IT roles.
+Write a rule to return one business role and its IT roles.
   List roleList = new ArrayList();
   List role = context.getObjects(Bundle.class);
   for (Bundle rol:role){